tsbmediaventure/ConsCent-docs/docs/amp.md

 ## Integration on AMP Pages

 Since custom javascript isn't allowed on AMP Pages, and you cannot directly include the web-sdk on AMP pages, there is a slightly different integration process for AMP Pages.
-This involves adding a few tags to your AMP pages based on your method of integration on AMP Pages.
+This involves adding a few tags to your AMP pages based on your method of integration.

 _As of now AMP integration only works with the content registration method_